 If you are investing in an inefficient market where better information is probably going to improve performance, you might need to use a fund with active management.
 Examples might be funds that invest in emerging markets or very small companies.

 I think you should be cheap.
 You can't predict the performance of a fund, so you should try to keep your costs down.
-If you need more help, by all means pay for it, but make sure you understand how much it is.
+If you need more help, by all means pay for it, but make sure you understand how much it costs.
 You might find that it's worthwhile to do some learning, so that you don't have to pay someone else to do something you could learn to do yourself.
 The hourly rate you effectively pay yourself for doing the work will be surprisingly high!

 Investing Table of Contents